 You may have heard this story.
 Great Grandpa goes to the school to pick up his grandson – let’s call him Billy.
 Grandpa follows the school’s procedure by going to the office, showing ID and signing Billy out.
 It’s the end of the day; Billy is already outside waiting to get on the bus.

-Grandpa goes out to the bus area, in a sea of chaos with kids bundled up in coats and hats, he finally finds Billy, tells him that his mom is sick, so he’s picking him up.
+The school, lacking a solid stranger danger policy, tells Grandpa to go out to the bus area and pick Billy up.
+In a sea of chaos with kids bundled up in coats and hats, he finally finds Billy, tells him that his mom is sick, so he’s picking him up.
 When they get to Grandpa’s house, Billy won’t get out of the car.
 Grandpa goes inside to get Grandma; When they come out and take off Billy’s hat, they discover it’s not Billy at all.
 Instead they have a frightened little Johnny.

 This story has bothered me for days.
 If you are a parent, if you have an active imagination, or worse yet, if you are like me and fall into both categories, you can imagine 50 different ways this could have been disastrous.
 This time, it wasn’t.
 It was honestly the case of a Grandpa making an innocent mistake.

 What I keep thinking though is “why did that kid get into the car with a stranger?”
 There were teachers, bus drivers and other students around.
-Sure, old man told this kid his mom was sick, so the kid was supposed to go home with the man…and the kid did.
+Sure, the old man told this kid his mom was sick, so the kid was supposed to go home with him…and the kid did.
 No protest.
 No verifying with a known adult.
+No stranger danger warning going off in Billy’s head.
 This is what scares me more than anything else.

 This mistake was allowed to happen due to poor policies on the school’s part.
 No one made sure the right kid was picked up.
 They left it up to a stranger to go pick up whichever kid, or even how many kids they wanted to pick up.
 In fact, the school didn’t know there was a problem until Grandma called and told them what happened.
 The school workers then told the grandparents to just bring Johnny back to school.